Purpose

 Introduction

 Now, more than ever, academic settings must offer holistic support to students, designed to ensure that they are aware of the resources and support that may allow them to thrive.
 This Student Psychological Wellness Policy outlines an approach to educate and promote discussion about student well-being, focusing on strategies to keep emotional balance while meeting the demands of graduate school.
 Further, it aims to provide support and resources to prevent harm to self and to others, threats, disruptions, and violence.
 It also outlines procedures for crisis intervention and response.
-All members of the College community are expected to promote a violence-free environment.
+All members of the College community are expected to promote a healthy and violence-free environment.

 Policy Statement